By Nutritionist Blogger Jeni Tackett, RD, LD

-Bone broth is soothing on a cold day and can offer hydration, some electrolytes (such as sodium and potassium), and protein after an intense workout.
+Bone broth is soothing and can offer hydration, some electrolytes (such as sodium and potassium), and protein after an intense workout.

 Another benefit of bone broth is that it gets you in your kitchen cooking with real food.
 Eating at home and cooking with vegetables is always a nutrition win.

 So get cooking in your kitchen, and feel free to sip on some bone broth as part of a healthy, balanced diet.

 |Nutrient||Fish Broth (serving: 1 cup, 244 grams)||Chicken Broth (serving: 1 cup, 244 grams)||Beef Broth (serving: 1 cup, 241 grams)||WHFoods Daily Recommended Amount|